InfuseAI/primehub-site/docs/quickstart/dockerhub-registry.md

     + `Name`: `test-build` is our `<repo-name>` on DockerHub.

-    + `Base Image`: `registry.gitlab.com/infuseai/docker-stacks/scipy-notebook` is one of base images provided by InfuseAI officially; Please see [[Custom Image Guideline]](../guide_manual/custom-image-guideline.md).
+    + `Base Image`: `registry.gitlab.com/infuseai/docker-stacks/scipy-notebook` is one of base images provided by InfuseAI officially; Please see [Custom Image Guideline](../guide_manual/custom-image-guideline.md).

-    + `Use Image PullSecret`: Since we use a base image from InfuseAI official registry which is not open to public, which means we have to choose the proper secret for accessing the registry; Please see [[Pull secret for GitLab]](../quickstart/secret-pull-image.md) and contact InfuseAI for the secret.
+    + `Use Image PullSecret`: Since we use a base image from InfuseAI official registry which is not open to public, which means we have to choose the proper secret for accessing the registry; Please see [Pull secret for GitLab](../quickstart/secret-pull-image.md) and contact InfuseAI for the secret.

     ![](assets/dockerhub-image-builder.png)